christsven/H.E.A.T/README.md

 ### Civil war in Estonia

-A war scenario in Europe right next to the russian border.
+War in Europe right next to the russian border.

 A very volatile situation ready to escalate to a full-blown land war between NATO and Russia over a single misstep on either side.